 - ¼ Cup Lime Juice About 1 Large Lime

-- 1 tsp red pepper flakes or red chili flakes
+- 1 teaspoon red pepper flakes or red chili flakes

 - Thinly slice the cabbage, onion, and radishes.
 I like to get the cabbage to 2-3" long.
 The onion into half moon slivers and the radishes into coins.
 See pictures above for examples.